 M – Mad Mage of Mount Baratok (page 39)

-The party can help cure of madness a powerful wizard.
-This is fucking Mordenkainen !
+A demented wizard has been sighted near Lake Zarovich.
+This is nothing less than Mordenkainen himself!
+Unfortunately he is in a state of madness.
+The party will have to seize him and then cure him.
 Any knowledgeable players in your game are going to flip out when he reveals his identity.
 He could be the secret ally against Strahd.
 If he isn’t then there is no clear development for this, except that he leaves the party in search of his staff and spell book.
-By the way, a Remove Curse of Greater Restoration spell is needed to help him.
+By the way, a Remove Curse or Greater Restoration spell is needed to help him, if the party does not have access to these spells, Rictavio is in possession of a Greater Restoration spell scroll, other than him, the party might choose to ask The Abbot for help.

 Make sure you follow the rest of this Curse of Strahd DM Guide